Fenil412/Financial-ChatBot/README.md

-# LLM Powered Financial Chatbot
+💰 LLM Powered Financial Chatbot

-A complete, local-only financial document analysis system powered by AI.
-Upload documents, ask questions, and get instant insights.
+LLM Powered Financial Chatbot is a full-stack AI web application for financial document analysis and intelligent querying, powered by Google Gemini, LangChain, and local RAG pipelines.

+It lets users upload PDFs , ask natural-language questions, and get instant, AI-driven insights — all locally on your computer, ensuring privacy, speed, and zero cloud cost.

 ## Overview